 People with the SC (Stabilizer) personality type tend to be even-tempered, fairly reserved, and cautious when making decisions, Stabilizers typically offer others predictability and consistency in their interactions and are likely to desire the same response from others.

-With a position on the middle bottom of the DISC, Stabilizers are usually quick to agree with others, accommodating to their viewpoints rather than risking conflict.
+With a position on the middle bottom of the DISC model map, Stabilizers are usually quick to agree with others, accommodating to their viewpoints rather than risking conflict.
 They can be extremely perceptive, detail-oriented, and meticulous in their work.
 Socially, they may easily adjust to a wide range of personal styles and maintain harmony in any situation.

 Make others feel at ease.